p2pu/how-to-talk-about-race/modules/managing-discussions/_posts/2000-01-04-reflection.md

 # Reflection
 _Suggested timing: 15 minutes_

-Use the remaining time for final group reflections.
+Use the remaining time for final group reflections:

-If you signed up for this learning circle on p2pu.org, you’ll have a short survey waiting for you in your email.
-Additionally, we’d be grateful if you could share feedback directly with the course creators: [https://forms.gle/ruEraDfZGEKwSu8T7](https://forms.gle/ruEraDfZGEKwSu8T7)
+> It is important to listen to the voices of people of color.
+White people cannot be doing all the talking – people of color need to be included in every space, and white people need to actually listen.
+What can you do to magnify the voices of the oppressed and marginalized?